Stinkstudios/arkit-web/README.md

-# Component ARKit Web
+# ARKit Web

-A starter kit for using ARKit with WebGL
+A starter kit for using [ARKit](https://developer.apple.com/arkit/) with WebGL.

 ## Features